TheTraveller95/Ecuador/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from the experience and knowledge about the main topic I got living in Ecuador.
+- About the coding related technical knowledge, the https://www.w3schools.com website really helped me a lot